 Understanding how the IRS views cryptocurrency is key to understanding its tax treatment.
 We'll keep it brief and expand with examples after, but here's the ten-point summary:

-- Although some virtual currencies operate like a fiat currency - virtual currencies do not have legal tender status in the US.
+Although some virtual currencies operate like fiat currencies - virtual currencies do not have legal tender status in the US.

 When does crypto trigger a CGT event?

 A disposal of crypto - like the disposal of any other property - triggers a Capital Gains Tax event.
 This includes:

 Selling crypto for USD, or any other fiat currency.

 Swapping crypto for crypto, including stablecoins and NFTs.